ZoranNik91/card_scan/README.md

 python arrival.py
 ```

-Adding one argument next to the arrival.py will show all users loged in on hat date.
+Adding one argument next to the arrival.py will show all users loged in on that date.

 ```
 python arrival.py 2019-10-24